abhi630/music-to-color/README.md

 Visit `http://localhost:3000` to view the app in your browser.

+## Usage

+1. **Upload Audio**:
+   - Drag and drop or click to select an audio file
+   - Supported formats: MP3, WAV, OGG

+2. **View Results**:
+   - Color palette generation
+   - Visual representations
+   - Detailed audio analysis
+   - Accessibility metrics

 ## Live Demo

-The application is deployed at: https://abhi630.github.io/music-to-color/
+Visit the live application at: https://abhi630.github.io/music-to-color/

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.